30+ Fun Bay Area Holiday Activities and Events (2025)

 Location: Los Gatos

-Cost: $32/car
+Cost: $30/car

 Roaring Camp Holiday Train & Lights, Felton

 Tucked in the Santa Cruz mountains is the old-timey Roaring Camp.
-It’s an original railroad camp that still has steamtrains running daily!
+It’s an original railroad camp that still has steam trains running daily!

 During the holiday season, you can take the Redwoods Train to Bear Mountain for a Holiday Tree Walk or the Beach Train (decked out in lights) to Santa Cruz to admire the holiday lights in town.